 The Mall Drive Bridge, which officially opened in September 2014, greatly helps the location of the new store.

-“Without the Mall Drive Bridge,” St. George City Councilman Jimmy Hughes said, “this piece of property right here becomes a little more hard to get to, a little less appealing — and probably not appealing at all for this type of project.”
+“Without the Mall Drive Bridge,” St. George City Councilman Jimmie Hughes said, “this piece of property right here becomes a little more hard to get to, a little less appealing — and probably not appealing at all for this type of project.”

 The new, upscale store will offer the finest fresh produce, meats prepared on a butcher block, a scratch bakery and state-of-the-art meal options.
 A fresh food kiosk will feature sandwiches and pizza cooked to order.
 The new store will also feature an America First Credit Union, a Starbucks and a Dairy Queen.
 Guests will have the opportunity to enjoy all these amenities in a beautifully decorated glass atrium with abundant seating, USB power outlets and Wi-Fi access.